MicroEJ/Tool-Excel-to-NLS/README.md

 2. [HelloWorld](/HelloWorld) takes all the generated files and uses NLS library to display the same message in several languages.

 ## Project Setup
 Excel-to-NLS comes without the JAR files from Apache POI.
 You have to download them from http://poi.apache.org.
-You have to copy the following JAR files to the `lib` folder of the project:
+You have to copy the following JAR files to the [lib](/Excel-to-NLS/lib) folder of the project:
 - poi-[version].jar
 - poi-ooxml-[version].jar
 - poi-ooxml-schemas-[version].jar
 - xmlbeans-[version].jar

-Then, right-click on the project and select Properties.
+Then, right-click on the project and select **Properties**.
 In the left menu, select Java Build Path and open the Libraries tab.
 Add the above JARs to the Java build path.

 HelloWorld is already fully configured.